Couple with dog enjoying their pensions

 For benefits built up before April 2014, your NPA is 65.
 This is the age at which you can take those benefits with no adjustment for early payment.

-For the pension you build up from 1 April 2014, your NPA is not fixed at age 65, but instead is the same as your state pension age (with a minimum of age 65).
+For career average pension, your NPA is the same as your state pension age (with a minimum of age 65).
 You can check your normal pension age by looking up your current state pension age.
-A table showing state pension ages, including all proposed changes to the state pension age, is available.
+Information is available here.

 Premature retirement